 Introduction

-The Events module lets you set up automated notifications that trigger when something happens in your system - like sending an email when a product is back in stock, or a push notification when an order ships.
+The Events module lets you subscribe users to product notifications - like getting an email when a product is back in stock, or an alert when the price drops.

-Imagine you're running an online store and want to keep users informed:
+Imagine you're running an online store and want to keep users informed about products:

-- ✅ Product back in stock → Notify users who requested alerts
+- Product back in stock - Notify users who are waiting for this item

-- ✅ Configure events in OneEntry admin panel
+- Configure product events in OneEntry admin panel

 Real-world example: